What is a cookie banner?

 Cookie Banner Generator

-A cookie banner generator automatically creates a cookie banner suitable for your website or online shop.
+A cookie banner generator automatically creates a cookie banner suitable for your website or online store.

 Usually you go through a multi-step process in which: